h8d13/Vase/README.md

 `$ ./main -t` : Launch TUI forked KDE install

-> In our builds: One arrow up does all this one go.
+> In our builds: One arrow UP does this one go.

 > In the TUI: Some critical sections include disk setup, hardware profiles, bluetooth needed, x11 optional (old NVIDIA hardware for example).